 The reason for this is because the millionaire has obviously maintained a high standard of living for their former spouse.
 In addition, the millionaire’s income is only efficient to maintain that standard of living after the marriage, especially since the former spouse was unemployed.

-On the contrary, if both spouses are able to maintain their previous standard of living, or simply, if their separate incomes are both sufficient in this case, there wouldn’t be a possibility of spousal support on either side.
+On the contrary, if both spouses are able to maintain their previous standard of living, or simply, if their separate incomes are both sufficient in this case, there would not be a possibility of spousal support on either side.
 However, that conclusion can only be based on the grounds of the previous standard of living.
 There are still other factors that determine the decision of spousal support.

 Understandably, the term “intangible unemployment” sounds difficult to understand, but the concept is quite simple.
 If two individuals got married and relied on one single income, that can open the road to “intangible unemployment.”
 This term essentially involves a scenario in which one individual sacrifices their time to pursue a career or education in order to perform household duties.